-- Describe existing and reasonably foreseeable land uses within and adjacent to the proposed project areas. - Identify dwellings and any other potentially sensitive receptors (e.g. recreational areas, campsites etc.) that could be affected by the project's potential effects on air quality, noise and/or vibration levels. - Identify existing assets/infrastructure in park/reserve settings. - Identify any existing holders of licences or registrations issued under the Water Act 1989, irrigation users and infrastructure potentially affected by the projects. - Describe proposed transport routes during construction, commissioning and operations (for employees or construction equipment), including from ancillary locations (e.g. borrow pits).
+- Describe the socio-economic environment near the proposed borrow pits and associated transport routes. - Describe existing and reasonably foreseeable land uses within and adjacent to the proposed project areas, including recreational and commercial activities. - Identify any dwellings and any other potentially sensitive receptors (e.g. recreational areas, campsites etc.) that could be affected by the project's potential effects on air quality, noise and/or vibration levels (including along key transport routes). - Identify existing assets/infrastructure in park/reserve settings. - Identify any existing holders of licences or registrations issued under the Water Act 1989, irrigation users and infrastructure potentially affected by the projects. - Describe proposed transport routes during construction, commissioning and operations (for employees or construction equipment), including from ancillary locations (e.g. borrow pits).
 This should include description of the capacity for existing roads to accommodate project traffic. - Identify existing and reasonably foreseeable land uses occupying land to be traversed by, adjacent to, or otherwise affected by impacts from the project. - Identify any existing management plans or strategic plans specifying or encouraging land use outcomes for land to be occupied by the project. - Identify visual and landscape values near the project, including public and private vantage points from which elements of the projects may be visible.